Eucalyptus Essential Oil History and Uses

 Historically used for its powerful natural medicinal qualities.
 Eucalyptus globulus (also known as Tasmanian blue) is both an antiseptic and an analgesic.
 Interestingly, when seen from an aerial view the blue gum forest emits an ethereal blue haze.
 A refreshing scent with rich cineole-rich slightly camphoraceous but typical eucalyptus smell, Blue gum blends well with other essential oils such as Lavender, Lemongrass, Melissa, Pine, Tea tree, and Juniper.

 Eucalyptus is one of the most universal and versatile of essential oils.
 Some of its many properties include analgesic, antiseptic, deodorant, expectorant, and vermifuge (anti-parasitic).
 The active therapeutic and principal constituent of the medicinal oils is 1,8-cineole.
 Eucalyptus has a predominately stimulating effect on the nervous system and therefore should assist those suffering from depression and lethargy.
-Known as a ‘stimulating’ expectorant due to its invigorating action on the mucus membranes, it is widely considered an effective remedy for respiratory ills.
-Additionally Eucalyptus is used to relieve muscular aches and pains, in particular those of a ‘cold’ nature such as rheumatic pains.
+Known as a ‘stimulating’ expectorant due to its invigorating action on the mucous membranes, it is widely considered an effective remedy for respiratory ills.
+Additionally, Eucalyptus is used to relieve muscular aches and pains, in particular those of a ‘cold’ nature such as rheumatic pains.

 According to Traditional Chinese Medicine, Eucalyptus is an exceptional remedy for clearing lung-phlegm and wind-heat.
 It is classified as a tonic of the lung Qi and it’s used to enhance the breathing function thus making it beneficial during the onset of flu or fever, sore throat, the common cold, sinusitis, and bronchitis.
 Various modes of application include topical such as massage, compress, bath, and skin care as well as direct inhalation, diffuser, and vaporizer.

-World renowned medical aromatherapist, Dr. Kurt Schnaubelt suggests that aromatherapy is ‘ideally suited to the treatment of viral infections because of its connection with the immune system and mind/body connection’.
+World-renowned medical aromatherapist, Dr. Kurt Schnaubelt suggests that aromatherapy is ‘ideally suited to the treatment of viral infections because of its connection with the immune system and mind/body connection’.
 A very cleansing plant, Eucalyptus is considered an herb of purification.
 Associated with the moon and feminine energy, Eucalyptus is both cool and moist by nature and is thought to help those who are vulnerable to becoming ill due to emotional stress or anxieties.
 The psychological properties of Eucalyptus oils are closely related to the action of the lungs which are associated with grief and depression.
-The aroma helps to dispel melancholy, while lifting the spirits and restoring vitality, harmony, and balance.
+The aroma helps to dispel melancholy while lifting the spirits and restoring vitality, harmony, and balance.
 Eucalyptus may also be useful on a subtle level to cleanse any place where conflict or negative energies have collected.

 Although Eucalyptus is considered generally safe for aromatherapy, it is prudent to avoid use in infants.
 Today Eucalyptus Oil continues to be a familiar ingredient in chest rubs, general antiseptics, decongestants, cough remedies and muscle and joint ointments.
 When used externally, Eucalyptus is both non-toxic and non-irritating and is a must for every natural first aid kit and home medicine chest.*